dask/dask-kubernetes/doc/source/testing.rst

 Running the test suite for ``dask-kubernetes`` doesn't require an existing Kubernetes cluster but does require `Docker <https://docs.docker.com/get-docker/>`_, `kubectl <https://kubernetes.io/docs/tasks/tools/#kubectl>`_ and `helm <https://helm.sh/docs/intro/install/>`_.

+Start by installing dask-kubernetes in editable mode - this will ensure that pytest can import dask-kubernetes:

+    $ pip install -e .

 You will also need to install the test dependencies::

     $ pip install -r requirements-test.txt